dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/data_types/typecasting.md

 ---

 Typecasting is an operation that converts a value in one particular data type to the closest corresponding value in another data type.
-Like other SQL engines, DuckDB supports both implicit and explicit typecasting.
+Like other SQL engines, DataMiner supports both implicit and explicit typecasting.

 ## Explicit Casting